lief-project/LIEF/doc/sphinx/installation.rst

 add_subdirectory() or FetchContent
 **********************************

-First, set up the options you want to set as default for the LIEF project:
+First, configure the options you want to use as defaults for the LIEF project:

 .. literalinclude:: ../../examples/cmake/add_subdirectory/CMakeLists.txt
    :language: cmake